ShirAmit96/Genetic_Neural_Network/README.md

 Double click on the desired file to run

 # Files
-`wnet0.txt` - The weights of the Neural Network after the training.
+`wnet0.txt` - The weights of the Neural Network after the training - results of `buildnet0`.

-`wnet1.txt` - The weights of the Neural Network after the training.
+`wnet1.txt` - The weights of the Neural Network after the training - results of `buildnet1`.

 `train0.txt` - Data used for training wnet0.